Loading

 What is the difference between NX 200t and nx300h?

-The most significant difference between the NX 200t and the NX 300h lies in their powertrains.
-The NX 200t is equipped with a turbocharged 2.0-liter inline-4 engine, which produces around 235 horsepower and 258 lb-ft of torque.
-This engine provides a sporty driving experience with responsive acceleration.
+The primary difference between the NX 200t and NX 300h lies in their powertrain.
+The NX 200t is equipped with a turbocharged 2.0-liter four-cylinder engine that produces 235 horsepower and 258 lb-ft of torque.
+This engine is paired with a six-speed automatic transmission and is available in both front-wheel-drive and all-wheel-drive configurations.

 Is 200t vs 300?